 Monday, February 11, 2013

-Beyond Here Lies Nothing
+Beyond Here Lies Nothing by Gary McMahon

 This outing concerns another new character, Marc Price.
-(An individual who feels like he’s been in the trilogy for its entirety).
-He comes back to The Grove to research a book about the ‘Northumberland Poltergeist' - an infamous case from the 1970s: twins haunted by the spirit they nicknamed Captain Clickety.
-Soon a relationship is underway with a local woman - the mother of one of the ‘Gone Away Girls’: children that were abducted years previous with no evidence of what happened to them.
+Price comes back to The Grove to research a book about the ‘Northumberland Poltergeist' - an infamous case from the 1970s: twins haunted by the spirit Captain Clickety.
+Soon a relationship is underway with a local woman, the mother of one of the Gone Away Girls (children abducted years previous with no evidence of how they disappeared).
 That bygone case has also left an indelible mark on local cop Royle, a hardened man with an addiction to alcohol who seems to embody the Grove itself.

-There were times during this reading I felt genuinely unnerved (rare for someone schooled in the genre).
-Poetic and mystical, Gary is tapping into his own brand: a dark school of thought that I suspect we’ve only just seen the surface of.
+There were times here when I felt genuinely unnerved (rare for someone schooled in the genre).
+Dark and poetic, Gary is tapping into his own staple brand: a twisted school of thought we have only just glimpsed the surface of.